 Initiating a conversation is the first step to building trust and rapport.
 A solo female traveller in India who has overcome shyness and has learnt to plunge into conversations shall never be lonely on the road.

 Pack Light And Smart

-Observation can get you a glass of free chhang (local wine), it can help you land a cheap stay, get you halfway through a film you didn’t intend to watch and it can keep you safe.
+Observation can get you a glass of free chang (local wine), it can help you land a cheap stay, get you halfway through a film you didn’t intend to watch and it can keep you safe.
 This isn’t even a part of travel as much as it is of life.
-Just observe.
-Sometimes, it’s a very good idea to keep quiet and hear what others have to say.
+So other than being one of the useful solo female travel tips, this is something you can use in your daily life too.

 Take Care Of Yourself

 Learnt the hard way.
 Don’t eat without thinking.
 Don’t invest in shoddy footwear.
 Don’t push yourself when you can’t breathe.
 Eat well and drink plenty of water.
 Keep fruits and other munchies in your bag always.
 And take rest.
 Travel can be tiring.
 Give yourself a break from time to time if you don’t want to end up with sore feet and back pain.